hkwu/uwapi-php/README.md

 ## Contributing

-Feel free to mak pull requests for any changes.
+Feel free to make pull requests for any changes.

 Just a couple of things:
 * Add unit tests for any new functionality.